Hurry! iPad Pro 12.9-inch with LTE is $470 off today in this Black Friday deal

-The iPad Pro (2018) 12.9-inch is still one of the best tablets on the market and features the performance and screen size to easily replace a laptop for some users.
-While the clock is ticking down until Black Friday, this iPad Pro deal will expire just as Black Friday kicks off.
+The iPad Pro (2018) 12.9-inch remains one of the best tablets on the market and well equipped to replace a laptop for some users.
+While the clock is ticking down until Black Friday, this iPad Pro deal is set to expire just as Black Friday kicks off.

-This deal is for the iPad Pro (2018) 12.9-inch tablet 256GB with LTE for $829 at B&H, that's an absolutely astounding $470 off retail.
-While the iPad Pro did get an update earlier this year it was mostly a spec bump with the 2018 model still offering the new design, USB-C port and the vivid ProMotion display.
+This deal is specifically for the iPad Pro (2018) 12.9-inch tablet 256GB with cellular for $829 at B&H, that's an absolutely astounding $470 off retail.
+While the iPad Pro was updated earlier this year it was mostly a spec bump with the 2018 model still offering the new design, USB-C port and ProMotion display.

 Black Friday is upon us this week and it's a great time to save big on everything from tablets to laptops.